GP Helpline:

 Pharmacological Management

-a.
-Statins +/- ezetimibe are the first line option for most patients.
+Drug classes: a.
+Statins, alone or with ezetimibe if needed, are the first line option for most patients.

 i.
 Where maximally tolerated statin is recommended, most of such patients would benefit from >50% reduction in LDL-cholesterol.
 If high-intensity statins therapy is not tolerated, addition of non-statin medication like ezetimibe may be helpful.

-• b.
-Fibrates may be added on for patients with TG >4.5 mmol/dL despite being on statin therapy to reduce risk of acute pancreatitis.
+b.
+Fibrates may be added on for patients with TG >4.5 mmol/L despite being on statin therapy to reduce risk of acute pancreatitis.
 Fenofibrate is preferred over gemfibrozil as add-on therapy to statins for its lower risk of myopathy.
 Monitor liver function for hepatotoxicity.

 Refer to the Note on Patient Education for more information.

-• In the elderly (age >75 years), the decision to start treatment should consider the potential risk-reduction associated with treatment, risk of adverse effects, drug-drug interactions, and patient preferences.
+In the elderly (age >75 years), the decision to start treatment should consider the potential risk-reduction associated with treatment, risk of adverse effects, drug-drug interactions, and patient preferences.1

-• While older age alone may confer significant CV risk, direct evidence of intensive lipid lowering is currently lacking for patients older than 75 years with no ASCVD.
-Treatment for such patients should be individualised.
+While older age alone may confer significant CV risk, direct evidence of intensive lipid lowering is currently lacking for patients older than 75 years with no ASCVD.
+Treatment for such patients should be individualised.1

-• Fibrates can be used in patients with chronic kidney disease (CKD) in stages 1 to 3.
-The standard 100 mg capsule should be used if available, but the dosages should be reduced, with appropriate monitoring for side effects, especially myopathy.
+Fibrates can be used in patients with chronic kidney disease (CKD) in stages 1 to 3.
+Doses should be reviewed with appropriate monitoring for side effects, especially myopathy.

-• When creatinine clearance is less than 30 ml/min (stage 4 or 5), fibrates are contraindicated.
+When creatinine clearance is less than 30 ml/min (stage 4 or 5), most fibrates are contraindicated.

 Recommended Care Components